 I suggested that since the top had veneer worn through that he save the parts that could still be stained, and do a paint/stain combo. (one of my favorite ways to finish these pieces) Since he wanted a masculine feel to the dresser, here’s what I suggested for him to use…

 We have in this awesome lot:

 To get this party started, Mr. I began painting the cabinet in the darker Gravel Road with the 2″ Angled Brush.
 He agrees with me that nothing compares with the Dixie Belle paint.
-After he has used it a few times he doesn’t want to go back to using a latex paint.
 The Dixie Belle products offer a wonderful viscosity, excellent coverage, and the best part…no chemicals.

 While the cabinet was curing, he moved onto the drawers.
 He stained them all in Early American, one of my faves seen in these posts, then decided to add a twist of fun.
 With the remaining colors, Hurricane Gray and Cotton, he used some Frog Tape to create the crisp lines you see below.

 Isn’t that sharp?!
 I just love it.
 Everything was topped off with a couple of coats of Gloss Clear Coat to really make it shine.
 The pulls were repainted in a Pure Gold spray paint to add that bit of contrast.

 My favorite part, aside from the whole thing, is the etched mirror.
 I love how it’s offset and adds that drama I love about this Broyhill Saga dresser.